Be the Spark

 U|SERVE – A program introduced in 2015 to support and encourage community service among faculty and staff, as well as students who may not be able to commit ongoing time to service yet have a desire to be involved.
 This program allows teams, clubs or other groups or individuals to provide civic service, as many students describe it, “just because”.
 With U|SERVE, individuals or groups may help select the service project and locations as well as the date, etc.

 Service Learning – A program designed to provide partnerships and support mechanisms to encourage credit-based service for students in cooperation with Union’s faculty who choose to use service learning as pedagogy.
 Students may also work with faculty to develop independent learning opportunities in a Service Learning course for academic credit.

 Community-Based Learning and Research –A program component for future development (coming 2016-2017) which supports the connection of Union’s impressive academic resources with community interests in ways that will work to address the needs of the community.
 Faculty will guide students as they develop knowledge by creating research projects with and for the community to address a need or answer a question that is generated by the community.

-Applications for any of the Center for Civic Engagement Scholarship Programs are available from our office, located at 100 Judge Street near the Lakeside Center of campus or by downloading Common Partners or Bonner Leaders applications.
+Applications for any of the Center for Civic Engagement Scholarship Programs are available from our office, located at 100 Judge Street near the Lakeside Center of campus.

 The Center for Civic Engagement will kindle your passions so that you can find the spark to get involved, inspire others and blaze your path in the world.